Coupling Designs for Randomized Experiments with Complex Treatments: Overview and Illustrative Applications

-To make the ideas of the paper concrete, we describe an application of an experiment with complex treatments where a coupling design can be used but conventional stratification will either be impossible or have poor performance.
+To make the ideas of the paper concrete, we describe several applications of coupling designs to experiments with complex treatments, where conventional stratification would either be impossible or have very poor performance.

-Consider estimating the probability that a product $d$ is purchased, say $\yi(d) = 1$, when it is shown to unit $i$.
-For example, the product could be a restaurant on a food delivery platform that provides individual restaurant promotions to its users.
-While all products are unique, they can typically be compared.
-For example, we could featurize each restaurant $d_r \in \mr^m$ using a vector of attributes like cuisine type, average price, rating, and so on.
-Then the treatment space $\suppf = \{d_1, \dots, d_R\}$ is an irregular, discrete subset of $\mr^m$.
-Suppose the platform uses a discrete choice model to estimate user preferences.
-They assign $\Di \sim F$ over restaurants $\suppf$, observe choices $\yi(\Di)$, then estimate a Logit discrete choice model with

-In Section \ref{subsection:causal-estimands} below, we show the Logit MLE consistently estimates an approximation to the dose-response $n\inv \sum_i \yi(d)$, the proportion of units who would choose to purchase when shown product $d$.
-We can use coupling designs to improve precision for estimating such causal parameters.
-To do so, we construct couplings $G$ that produce high dispersion over the irregular point cloud of possible product types, then sample $(\Di)_{i=1}^k \sim G$ within matched $k$-tuples of similar users.
-Our construction combines tools from Monte Carlo integration theory and optimal transport (OT), see Section \ref{subsection:design-construction} for details and Figure \ref{fig:intro-preview} for a visualization of the treatments $(\Di)_{i=1}^k$.
+In the leading application, treatments are drawn from a discrete treatment catalog $\suppf = \{d_1, \dots, d_R\}$, where each $d_r \in \mr^m$ is a vector of features describing the treatment itself.
+The features are aspects of the treatments related to their hypothesized effects, while baseline covariates $X_i$ describing the units are used separately for matching.
+This structure arises in several settings: \begin{itemize}[itemsep=2pt, topsep=2pt] \item \textbf{Product promotions \citep{sahni2020}.} A restaurant-search platform shows restaurant promotions to its users and wishes to learn which type of restaurants its users would respond to.
+Featurizing each restaurant by attributes such as cuisine type, average price, and rating gives a treatment catalog $\suppf \subset \mr^m$, an irregular point cloud.
+The treatment $\Di \in \suppf$ is the restaurant promoted to user $i$, and the outcome $\yi(d) \in \{0, 1\}$ records whether the user contacts the restaurant when shown $d$.
+The platform approximates the average choice surface $\ynbar(d) = n\inv \sum_{i=1}^n \yi(d)$ with a Logit model $\ynbar(d) \approx L(\beta'd)$, where $L(x) = 1/(1 + e^{-x})$.

+\item \textbf{Targeted cancer therapies.} Cancer patients are treated with one of many targeted or biologic agents.
+Featurizing each agent by molecular features such as its target-binding profile gives a catalog of therapies, with the outcome $\yi(d)$ the tumor's response to the assigned agent $d$.
+For example, the NCI-MATCH trial assigned patients across dozens of agents based on their tumors' genomic alterations \citep{flaherty2020}, and the I-SPY 2 platform trial randomized patients among more than 20 candidate agents within tumor-subtype groups \citep{barker2009}. \end{itemize}

+In each case, the experimenter wants to study features of the average response surface $d \mapsto \ynbar(d)$ over the catalog, possibly approximating it over a parametric class such as linear or logit.
+Coupling designs improve precision for such parameters by drawing the treatments $(\Di)_{i=1}^k$ within each matched $k$-tuple from a coupling $G$ that is highly dispersed over the catalog (Figure~\ref{fig:intro-preview}).
+Section~\ref{subsection:design-construction} details our construction of such couplings, which combines tools from Monte Carlo integration theory and optimal transport (OT).